-However, with all the packing, organizing, downsizing, coordinating and things you have going on in your own personal life, it’s tempting to just throw it all out on the curb and be done with it.
-Doing so will likely land you with a fine in your mailbox.
-Instead, consider hiring a junk removal company.
-They will come to you with a large truck or box truck and load it up with all the junk that isn’t making the move.
+However, with all the tasks you have going, it’s tempting to throw it all out on the curb and be done with it.
+Beware doing so will likely land you with a fine in your mailbox.
+Instead, consider hiring a junk removal company to come and haul away all the stuff that isn’t making the move.

-If you go with a junk removal company like LoadUp, your loved one’s belongings will get lifted, packed and hauled away with no effort from you.
-Plus, we always strive for eco-friendly disposal solutions (without charging extra) like recycling, donating, or reusing so know your parent’s old belongings are on their way to do good and aren’t harming the environment.
+🚛 If you go with a junk removal company like LoadUp, all belongings will get lifted, packed and hauled away with no effort from you.
+Plus, we always strive for eco-friendly disposal solutions (without charging extra) like recycling, donating, or reusing so you can simply relax.

 Want tips for downsizing for seniors?
 Get rid of junk fast! ❯

 While you’re throwing old papers out, keep an eye out for important healthcare, finance, or legal papers.
-You wouldn’t want to throw any of these out only to discover later how difficult it is to reacquire them.
-These documents assure that you and your loved one can manage a medical or financial emergency.
+You wouldn’t want to toss these and later discover how difficult it is to reacquire them.
+These documents also make managing medical or financial emergencies less stressful.

-When they pass, these papers will also make the administration of their property solid and straight-forward.
-It’s important to keep these all together and somewhere you and your loved one can easily access them in a crisis.
+These papers will also make estate administration solid and straightforward.
+It’s important to keep these in one place where you or loved ones can easily find in a crisis.

 Plan Moving Logistics in Advance